 How long do restorations last?

-Restorations such as dental implants, crowns and bridges can last many years, often a decade or more with proper care and good oral hygiene.
-Regular check ups and avoiding habits like teeth grinding can help extend the life of your work and give you a healthy smile.
+Restorations such as dental implants, crowns, and bridges can last many years, often a decade or more, with proper care and good oral hygiene.
+Regular checkups and avoiding habits like teeth grinding can help extend the life of your work and give you a healthy smile.

 Will my insurance cover restorative work?